WFED: WFED: "Federal News Network"

 The Federal News Network format was launched by Bonneville International, as FederalNewsRadio.com—the first Internet-only all news station, and the first Internet station to make the jump to terrestrial radio—on February 22, 2000.
-In 2004 the network began being carried on a radio station, initially on a Silver Spring, Maryland station broadcasting on 1050 kHz, which was assigned the call letters WFED.
+In 2004 the network began being carried on a radio station, initially on a station in Silver Spring, Maryland, broadcasting on 1050 kHz, which was assigned the call letters WFED.
 In November 2007, this original WFED increased its daytime power from 1 kW to 3.5 kW to better reach the government office workers in Washington, D.C. comprising its core audience.
 However, its nighttime coverage was severely limited, as it had to reduce power to 44 watts at sunset.

 On August 11, 2008, Bonneville announced the discontinuation of 3WT, and the transfer of the Federal News Radio programming and WFED call letters to AM 1500.
-This move to the capital's most powerful AM facility resulted in significantly improved daytime and especially nighttme coverage.
+This move to the capital's most powerful AM facility resulted in significantly improved daytime and especially nighttme coverage, although coverage in the western suburbs remained weak, as the WFED's nighttime signal is beamed primarily to the north and east.
 WWWT-FM began simulcasting WTOP-FM (which kept its two other frequencies), while WFED took over WWWT and WWWB's signals.
 August 11 was the last day for the morning show, The Inner Loop, with David Burd and his team.